dev-pigeon/RunIQ/README.md

-# Runbot 🤖
+# RunIQ 🤖
 I used to be a competitive cross-country runner with accesss to resources such as coaches and physical trainers.
 Now, as someone who still loves to run every day, I often find myself wishing for that guidance  when I am unsure to progress or when I get injured. <br><br> The inspiration for this project was quite simple: I wanted a quick, reliable way to get advice regarding cross-country training and injury recovery.
-To solve this, I built ``Runbot`` - a personal, RAG-powered running coach and general knowledge bot.<br>
+To solve this, I built ``RunIQ`` - a personal, RAG-powered running coach and general knowledge bot.<br>

 > **Important Note**: The data processed by this project is copyrighted and I am not at liberty to distribute it.
 This repository is intended for personal use and demonstration under fair use.
 However, the pipelines are fully configurable - if you understand the configuration structures, you can create your own configs to process and embed content from publicly available sources.
 <br>